 Shortly after the outbreak in Surat, the plague was discovered in Madagascar.
 Alarmingly, one of the strains of Yersinia pestis found there is resistant to all known antibiotics used to treat plague.
 It turns out Yersinia pestis is a clever little bacterium, and when it comes in contact with other bacteria, it borrows material from them and rewrites its own genetic code.
 This process is called lateral gene transfer, and scientists have figured out that Yersinia pestis has recently borrowed from E. coli and salmonella.
 The lesson here is a chilling one, and it’s one we would all do well to heed.

 Learn more about the state of medieval society on the eve of the plague

 Epidemic On The Move

 Adding to this concern is the simple fact that the world is much more interconnected today than it was in 1348.
 If the plague spread so quickly via sea travel and the movement of Genoese merchant ships through the Mediterranean, imagine what an infected person on an international flight might do.
-Indeed, we don’t have to imagine it—we know.
+We don’t have to imagine it—we know.
 Both the SARS and MERS epidemics spread quite quickly via international flights.

-In the end, the important lessons of the Black Death and other plagues are about the people and communities who survived these illnesses, even though the voices of those people are mostly lost to posterity.
-The losses were huge, and so many were buried in mass graves or dumped into rivers with nothing to mark their final resting places.
+The important lessons of the Black Death and other plagues are about the people and communities who survived these illnesses.
+The voices of those people are lost to posterity and the losses were enormous.
+Many were buried in mass graves or dumped into rivers with nothing to mark their final resting places.
 But, by and large, civilization remained.
-It had changed, it was forced to adapt—but in our world today, which arose out of the medieval world, we are more like the people of the Middle Ages than we are different.
+It had changed and adapted—but in our world today, which arose out of the medieval world, we are more like the people of the Middle Ages than we are different.
 This bodes well for the future of humanity, no matter what should come our way.